The project for the children, pregnant women and mothers

 The projects for the juveniles are about nutrition and general wellbeing and life skills development.
 The juveniles in the Zambian correctional facilities are aged 12-18, but may be even younger.
 Many are awaiting trial herewith aquittal or conviction, others are awaiting transport to juvenile reformatory institutions, and again about 150 (on average) are at Katombora Reformatory School in Livingstone (outside Livingstone in the bush).

 Each facility varies a bit in terms of Ubumi activities, but in general we work with Corrections staff to ensure that we have good natured and responsible adults looking after the kids, that they get nutritional supplements, and that the youth receive the opportunities to engage in educational activities (basic schooling), sport and activities during the day.
 This is of course to alleviate the stress and incarceration which affect children and youth profoundly.
+We also work with music and art, and have had well-known Zambian musicians (rappers for instance) make music with the boys.

 We have based on his work published the Inspiration Catalogue for Life skills, Sports and Activities.